Rjukan Line: World War II

 The German occupation of Norway (1940–1945) during World War II made the Rjukan Line the area for a massive struggle in between the Norwegian resistance movement and the Third Reich.
 In February 1940, before the occupation, the entire Vestfjorddalen and the docks closed for foreigners.
 On 4 May 1940 German troops reached Rjukan, a month after the invasion of Norway had started.
 The ferries were camouflaged and by January 1941 lack of coal resulted in the steamships being fired by wood.

-One of the by-products at Rjukan was the production of heavy water—a key component in nuclear weapons, and necessary for the Germany designs as a moderator.
+One of the by-products at Rjukan was the production of heavy water—a key component in nuclear reactors, and necessary for the Germany designs as a moderator.
 The hydrogen plant at Vemork was the first mass producer of heavy water, and in 1939 IG Farben, who owned 25% of Norsk Hydro at the time, asked to import five liters of heavy water, but was denied due to lack of an export license.
+In early 1940, the entire stock of 185 kg was shipped to Paris, loaned to the French nuclear physics program at the College de France.
 In 1939–40 production at Vemork was 20 kilograms, by 1942 production had increased to five kilograms per day.

 The first attempt from the resistance was Operation Grouse in October 1942, but failed and caught by the Germans; as a consequence passenger transport after 7 April 1942 from Ingolfsland Station to Rjukan was only permitted for soldiers, police, workers at the plant and schoolchildren.
 All filled ammonia wagons were stored indoors in a tunnel with heavy guarding.
 On 16 November 1943 the US Army Air Forces bombed the hydrogen plant; the attack killed 21 civilians but failed to touch the plant itself, located underneath seven stories of reinforced concrete.
 The secondary targets of the attack were the station at Rjukan, the industrial tracks and the track to Vemork.
 The attack caused great damage to the railway with locomotives No.7 and 8, eight cargo wagons and seven passenger wagons suffering damage.
 Total costs for the bombings were NOK 245,611, most of it related to rolling stock.